James Corrigan (businessman): Smelting

-The River Furnace
+River Furnace

 Corrigan, McKinney & Co. moved into the manufacture of pig iron in 1894.
 In June of that year, it leased the River Furnace (Note: "Furnace" is short for blast furnace.) of the Cleveland Iron Company.
 This blast furance was located on Cleveland, Ohio's Scranton Peninsula in an area bounded by Girard St. in the south, Carter Rd. in the east, the tracks of the Cleveland, Cincinnati, Chicago and St. Louis Railway to the north, and the Cuyahoga River on the west.
 Corrigan, McKinney immediately began work on repairing and improving the furnace's coal receiving docks.
 The furnace was blown in (Note: "Blown in" means to heat the furnace in preparation for the smelting of iron.) about August 10.
 The River Furnace had an annual capacity of about 220 ST a day.

 James Corrigan, Stevenson Burke, Earnest T. Laundon, C.W.
 Marsh, and Price McKinney incorporated the River Furnace and Dock Co. to operate the River Furnace on March 6, 1895.

 The River Furnace and Dock Co. and Corrigan, McKinney & Co. relinquished the lease on the River Furnace in August 1907.

-The Charlotte Furnace
+Charlotte Furnace

 Corrigan, McKinney & Co. obtained its second blast furnace in 1895.

 The Charlotte Furnace was built in Scottdale, Pennsylvania, in 1872 and 1873 by the National Pipe and Foundry Co. (later known as United States Cast Iron Pipe Co.).
 It had an annual capacity of 26000 ST. The Charlotte Furnace was idled in 1890.

 In May 1895, Corrigan, McKinney & Co. leased the Charlotte Furnace for five years.
 The furnace was blown in on July 16.
 The Charlotte Furnace was blown out (Note: To "blow out" a blast furnace is to shut it down.) on November 10, 1895, after Corrigan, McKinney discovered it needed a general overhaul and new bosh.
 (Note: The "bosh" is that portion of the blast furnace above the tuyeres and below the stack.
 Shaped like an inverted, truncated cone, it is the part of the blast furnace where ore turns molten.)
 The Charlotte Furnace was blown in again in July 1896 with a new annual capacity of 70000 ST.

 Corrigan, McKinney continued to operate the Charlotte Furnace until 1905.
 In June of that year, James Corrigan, Price McKinney, and Amos E. Gillespie incorporated the Scottdale Furnace Company.
 It had a capitalization of $50,000 ($ in dollars).
 While Corrigan, McKinney & Co. retained the lease to the furnace, it was now independently operated by the Scottdale Furnace Co.

 The Charlotte Furnace was shut down in December 1907.
 Corrigan, McKinney razed the existing structure, and built a new furnace capable of producing 100000 ST annually.
 The new furnace began production in 1911, three years after James Corrigan died.